rannaraabe/notepad/README.md

-# appnotes
+# Notes

-A new Flutter project.
+This is a simple Flutter project: a notepad.

 ## Getting Started